 A comparison of mean scores and response rates by department/discipline for the School of Arts, Humanities, and Social Sciences is shown below in Figure 2.
-The EAP (English for Academic Purposes) exhibits the highest response rates at 73%, followed by Foreign Language (53%), and Economics (42%).
-Many of the highest scoring areas are exhibited in the Anthropology division (four questions with a mean score of 3.86).
-The lowest scoring areas are exhibited in Economics and Political Science.
-Both divisions exhibit mean scores of 3.3 and 3.4 among certain questions.
+The EAP discipline (part of Academic Success) exhibits the highest response rates at 44%, followed by Foreign Languages (38%), and Literature (34%).
+High scores are distributed widely across departments.
+The highest of any is Q7 in Anthropology at 4.0/4.
+The lowest scoring areas stem mostly from Economics, which range from 3.0/4 to 3.41/4.